 Fun Fact: “Saturday Night Live” has not won in either category since 1993.

-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Variety Sketch Series (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Variety Sketch Series, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - “Billy on the Street”

 - “Documentary Now!”